Parity-encoding-based quantum computing with Bayesian error tracking

-We here derive the error probabilities of a BSM on two qubits (say, qubits 1 and 2) encoded with a parity state code.
-We suppose the loss model in the main text with the photon loss probability $\eta$ and denote $x := (1 - \eta)^2$, which is the probability that a \bsmp~does not detect photon losses.
-We also assume that the initial marginal state on qubits 1 and 2 before suffering losses is the equal mixture of four lattice-level Bell states.
-In other words, the four Bell states have the same prior probabilities.
-We consider the case where PNRDs resolving up to up to two photons are used and the case where on-off detectors are used.

-Note that a \bsmp~has four possible outcomes (two successful cases, failure, and detecting a loss) and the outcome ``detecting a loss'' does not occur if on-off detectors are used.
-Regarding a \bsmb~or \bsml, to avoid confusion, we use the term ``outcome'' to indicate the tuple of the outcomes of the \bsmp's constituting the \bsmb~or \bsml, and use the term ``result'' to indicate one of the four Bell states that gives the largest posterior probability under its outcome.
+We here present the possible outcomes of a CBSM using either single-photon resolving or on-off detectors and the corresponding error probabilities $\qty(q_\mathrm{sign}, q_\mathrm{lett})$.
+We denote $x := (1 - \eta)^2$, which is the probability that a $\text{BSM}_\mathrm{phy}$~does not detect photon losses.
+It is assumed that the four Bell states have the same prior probabilities; namely, the initial marginal state on qubits 1 and 2 before suffering losses is the equal mixture of four lattice-level Bell states, which is justified in Supplementary Note~1.
+For a $\text{BSM}_\mathrm{blc}$~or $\text{BSM}_\mathrm{lat}$, to avoid confusion, we use the term ``outcome'' to indicate the tuple of the outcomes of the $\text{BSM}_\mathrm{phy}$'s constituting the $\text{BSM}_\mathrm{blc}$~or $\text{BSM}_\mathrm{lat}$, and use the term ``result'' to indicate one of the four Bell states that gives the largest posterior probability under its outcome.
 Note that the result of a BSM may be not deterministically determined by its outcome; if multiple Bell states have the same posterior probability, one of them is randomly selected as the result.